klientjs/open-stack/README.md

 1. **Duplicate repository**

     This repository is a repository template, which means that you can duplicate it from the Github interface.
 This will copy the files and the structure, creating only one commit (the initial commit). ([see documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)).
 Alternatively, you can directly [use open-stack-cli for create new project](https://github.com/klientjs/open-stack-cli#create).
-The create command will configure you project as described on 2.b, that means you can directly go to 3. if you create project with cli.
+The create command will configure your project as described on 2.b, that means you can directly go to 3. if you create project with cli.
     &nbsp;

 2. **Update stack files**